-I'm not aware of any side effects from the 310 Shake itself.
+I'm not aware of any side effects from the 310 Shake.
 For those who are basically healthy, I think the 310 shake is fine.
 That said, here are some basic things to consider.
-Speak to your doctor if:
+This list is not complete:

-- Make sure you are not allergic to any of the ingredients.
+- Are you allergic to any of the ingredients?

 Does The 310 Shake Work?

 The 310 Shake is basically just a low-calorie supplement that is meant to take the place of more higher-calorie foods.
 Since each shake only has 90 calories, if you had 2 shakes per day -and added some fruit to each shake, that's still not going to be a lot of calories.
 Will the 310 Shake work better than other weight loss shakes like Shakeology, etc?
 I believe all low calorie shakes will work the same.
 At the end of the day, it boils down to the product you like best.